forestgrape/coronavirus/spread_analyses.md

   * Observed by [Rader,Scarpino et al](#summary-raderscarpino).

 > I also except that in rural settings:
-> * the peak incidence will be much higher (double or more) and the wave passes through the entire society.
+> * the peak incidence will be much higher (double or more) and the wave passes through the entire society in one go.
 > * lower death rates (probably 2/3) due to immune systems better adapted to viruses.

 ## Infectors
-Analyzing how infectors are distributed, can deducing fine-grained control measures.
+Knowing how infectors are distributed, can help to fine-tune control measures.

 ### Infector Distribution
 Contact tracing in Hong Kong revealed that [Adam et al](#summary-adamwu):